flowscripter/dynamic-cli-framework/README.md

     parsed:     { foo: [ { a: 5 }, undefined, { a: 6, b: 7 } ] }
     result:     { foo: [ { a: 5 }, { a: 2 }, { a: 6, b: 7 }, { a: 4 } ] }

+####

 ### Value Validation

-After parsing command line arguments and assigning values to relevant command arguments (and merging with any pre-configured values), values are validated based on the argument definitions.
+After parsing of specified arguments, merging with configured defaults and assigning values to relevant command arguments, values are validated based on the argument definitions.

 The following scenarios produce validation errors: